-May 1: May Day (Vappen/Vappu)
+May 1 - May Day (Vappen/Vappu)

-A big day of celebration among students and workers.
-The night before, April 30th, is also celebrated.
-Current and former students of all ages are wearing student overalls and their traditional white student caps and thousands of people gather on Vårdberget/Vartiovuori and Puolalabacke/Puolalanmäki in Åbo to celebrate.
-In many bigger university towns picnics are organized on May 1.
+A big day of celebration among students and workers, especially the night before, April 30th.
+Current and former students of all ages are wearing student overalls and their traditional white student caps and thousands of people gather on Vårdberget/Vartiovuori in Åbo to celebrate.
+In many bigger university towns picnics are organised on May 1.
 April 30th is not a public holiday, whereas May 1 is.

+May 5 -Ascension Day

-May 10: Ascension Day (Kristi himmelsfärdsdag/ Helatorstai)
+(Kristi himmelsfärdsdag/ Helatorstai)

-A Christian holiday that celebrates.
+A Christian holiday that celebrates

 Christ's ascension to heaven.
 There are no special celebrations.

-May 13: Mother's Day (MorsdagÄitienpäivä)
+May 8 - Mother's Day (MorsdagÄitienpäivä)

-May 20: Whitsunday/Pentecost (Pingst/ Helluntai)
+May 15 - Whitsunday/Pentecost

+(Pinast/Helluntai)